codekoenig/AspNetCore.Identity.DocumentDb/README.md

 # AspNetCore.Identity.DocumentDb

-AspNetCore.Identity.DocumentDb is a storage provider for ASP.NET Core Identity that allows you to use Azure DocumentDB as it's data store instead of the default SQL Server store that supports all features of Identity, including **full role support** or **external authentication services**.
+AspNetCore.Identity.DocumentDb is a storage provider for ASP.NET Core Identity that allows you to use Azure DocumentDB as it's data store instead of the default SQL Server store.
+It supports all features of Identity, including **full role support** and **external authentication services**.

 ## Supported Identity features